-I’m an 18-year-old guy.
-My girlfriend and I have been together for a while. we recently got tested and stopped using condoms after she went on the Pill.
+I’m an 18-year-old guy, and I think my girlfriend wants a baby.
+My girlfriend and I have been together for a while.
+We recently got tested and stopped using condoms after she went on the Pill.
 But her friend just had a baby and all she can talk about is how cute the baby is and how she wants to be a mom.
 I might want that someday with her, but I’m definitely not ready right now!
 I’ve been feeling really anxious and avoiding her, and now she’s mad at me.
 What do I do?!